MilesJoseph/Udacity_Capstone_DE/README.md

  Anyone with the knowledge and access to the publicly available s3 bucket perform analytics or queries on the data.
 However, they would need to have the technical understanding to read the parquet files.
 Ideally, a business intelligence analyst could provide a web UI with embedded dashboards for the people looking to travel or visit U.S. locations.

+ I am using star schema for this project.
+I am doing this because it is easily understood and this data will be publicly available, i.e. more accessible to the everyday user.
+Queries perform well in a star schema and there is referential integrity between the tables.

+ The tables are;

+ 1. US city  - built on the codes from airport and demographics
+ 2. US Airport - built using airport data and filtered for the US.
+ 3. US Demographics - built on demographics data.
+ 4. Airport Weather (Denorm) - joining weather data with airport location.
+ 5. Immigrant - Info about individual immigrants, gender, etc.
+ 6. immigration demo (denorm) - info about demographics joined with immigration data to get info about specific cities.

  Some metrics that could be either queried or displayed in a dashboard could include;

 ```python